starbeamjs/starbeam/workspace/docs/src/content/docs/concepts/services.md

 The returned value stays domain-shaped.
 Consumers read `session.userName`, not a reactive-storage wrapper.

+This definition is framework-neutral.
+The same `SessionService` resource can be used from every supported adapter that exposes service helpers; only the adapter API that attaches it to the app changes.

 ## The first reader does not own the service

 A service is shared by every consumer in the same app.
 The first component that